Why do UW departments need a continuity plan?

 It’s essential every UW department in Seattle, Bothell and Tacoma have its own plan to keep the University’s business, academic, and research operations going without losing valuable data, revenue or reputation.
 All University administrative, research and academic units are required to have a continuity plan in place to support restoring operations after a major disruption to be compliant with UW Administrative Policy Statement 13.2.

-With guidance from the BARC program and direction from department leadership, teams work together to identify key processes and workarounds.
+With guidance from the BARC program and direction from department leadership, teams work together to identify key functions and workarounds.
 Teams know their work best and are the best people to determine how to get back to work.

 The BARC program is here to support departments during the planning process.